• Skip to primary navigation

 When the fluid builds up in the brain, it not only has the potential to stretch the skull, but the pressure on the brain can lead to brain damage, which, in turn, can lead to cerebral palsy.

-A shunt, the most common treatment method physicians use, is a flexible tube that is surgically inserted under the skin of the patient’s brain.
-The tube then drains the excess fluid, which is then transferred to the patient’s abdomen.
+A shunt, the most common treatment method physicians use, is a flexible tube surgically inserted under the skin of the patient’s brain.
+The tube drains the excess fluid, which is transferred to the patient’s abdomen.
 The patient’s body then absorbs the fluid.

 Other treatments for hydrocephalus include: